MATERIALS:

 G. Faure: Sicilienne Op 78 for cello and piano - Score with annotations

 I am convinced that especially in an area such as listening, it really has to be the individual person who shows curiosity and initiative.
+Explore, listen to related and unrelated pieces, read books, memoirs, reviews.
+Think and analyse.
+What are the things that you agree or disagree with?

 The example exercises and notes above are not aimed for a particular level of instrumental playing, rather at people at a late beginner-intermediate level who are looking to increase their listening skills; some of the annotations cover extremely basic concepts while others might require some beginner students to do a little bit of research.